Questions & Answers

 Successful applicants are intellectually curious, actively engaged and strong members of their school community.
 We seek girls who embody and appreciate our core values, the 5 Cs- conscience, courtesy, character, courage and charity, and who also appreciate these values in their classmates.

 Castilleja's Admission Office hosts many events for prospective families.
-Open Houses are available for applicants and their parents or guardians.
-Parent Tours are designed for parents who are unable to attend an Open House.
+Preview Days (Open Houses) are available for applicants and their parents or guardians.
+Parent Tours are designed for parents who are unable to attend a Preview Day.
 Informational Coffees offer another opportunity to meet students, faculty, parents, and School leadership.

 We encourage you to attend the event that best suits your needs, as it is not required for prospective applicants and their families to attend all events.
 All events are on campus and require registration.